 There's also a significant amount of money to be made — some bloggers make six-figure incomes by simply talking about their hobbies, interests and daily lives.
 How fun would that be?
-Getting paid to do what you love is always incredible, and it can fit around working full time, too.
+Getting paid to do what you love is always incredible, and it can fit around working full time as a side job, too.

 But getting started with blogging isn't as easy as it's chalked up to be.
 It takes a lot of time, effort, and dedication to build up an audience and make money from your blog.
 James Clear, one of the most successful bloggers of the 2010s, took over two years to earn a single dollar from his blog (though he makes millions through book sales and presentations now).

 Numerous technical hurdles can slow down or even stop you from beginning your blogging journey — search engine optimisation, ad placement and website design can be confusing and difficult to navigate.

 We've spent hours analysing and dissecting the process of becoming a blogger to deliver you a simple, straightforward guide — a roadmap, so to speak!
 So, if you’re in the middle of career planning or simply want to learn how to become a blogger, this is the article for you.